Ranking molecules by relative rate for SN1 reactions

 Let’s remember a key point: the more stable the carbocation, the faster the SN1 reaction will go.
 This is our guiding principle as we look at each molecule.

-• Molecule I forms 2° allylic carbocation, stabilized by resonance and more stable than 2° carbocation.
+• Molecule I forms a 2° allylic carbocation, stabilized by resonance and more stable than 2° carbocation.

 • Molecule II would form a vinylic carbocation, which is highly unstable and unlikely to form.